+Teach Children to Save.
+Page Content Teach Children to Save (TCTS) is a national program that organizes banker volunteers to help young people develop a savings habit early in life.
 Since the program started in 1997, some 146,400 bankers have taught savings skills to 6.4 million students.
 This April marked the 18th annual Teach Children to Save Day and more than 10,900 bankers hosted financial education events across the country.
 In addition, approximately 30 members of congress joined some of the 850 participating banks in their Teach Children to Save lessons.
+ABA President and CEO Frank Keating and Sen. Tim Kaine (D-Va.) delivered a lesson to 76 fourth-graders at Hollin Meadows Elementary School in Alexandria, Va.
 Bankers can participate on Teach Children to Save Day, or any time throughout the year as part of this industry-wide initiative to educate young people about the importance of saving.
 Presentation Materials Presentation Planning Tools Lesson Plans and Activities Communications Toolkit.

 Our goal is to provide children and teens with valuable information about money, saving, banking and investing.
 Designed to be educational, fun, and interactive, our programs provide a solid foundation for everyone to create a strong financial future.
 Our Curriculum Written to meet the National Council of Teachers of Mathematics (NCTM) standards, the TD Bank WOW!
 TD Bank Instructors In addition to providing lesson plans here on the web site, we also have trained Bank Instructors available to visit your classroom to teach this special course… absolutely FREE!

 All without endorsements or commercials.
 The Hands on Banking curriculum is designed for four age groups: Kids—4th and 5th grades Teens—6th through 8th grades Young Adults—ages 15 through 21 Adults Take Advantage of Free Resources The Hands on Banking program is available in English or Spanish and offers many benefits, such as: Education Students Can Use Identify "needs" vs.

 TheMint.org - Fun Financial Literacy Activities for Kids, Teens, Parents and Teachers.
 Money Smart - A Financial Education Program.
 Money Smart for Youth FDIC currently provides two instructor-led Money Smart curriculum products to teach young people, Money Smart for Young Adults (ages 12-20) and Money Smart for Elementary School Students (ages 5-8).

 In Development: The FDIC is updating our Money Smart for Youth suite of products in the coming months (by Spring 2015).
 More information on these new tools and a preview of the new curriculum for Pre-K to Grade 2 is available on this page.
 The FDIC’s Money Smart for Young Adults curriculum helps youth ages 12-20 learn the basics of handling their money and finances, including how to create positive relationships with financial institutions.
 Equipping young people in their formative years with the basics of financial education can give them the knowledge, skills, and confidence they need to manage their finances once they enter the real world.
 Money Smart for Young Adults consists of eight instructor-led modules.
 Money Smart for Young Adults is:

 Financial literacy online software: Banzai.
 Free Online Economic And Personal Finance Lesson Search.
 Planwise - Free Online Personal Finance Decision Tool.
 I Rule Money.
 Financial Literacy.
 Family Economics and Financial Education.
 Life Foundation | Lessons & Workshops | Life.
 What do your students know about life insurance and how it works?